Liberation of the German-occupied Channel Islands

-The Channel Islands, Crown Dependencies of the United Kingdom, were occupied during World War II by German Army forces from 30 June 1940, until May 1945.
+The Channel Islands, Crown Dependencies of the United Kingdom, were occupied during the Second World War by Nazi Germany, from 30 June 1940 until May 1945.
 They were liberated by British forces following the general German surrender.

-Considered not defendable by the British government in 1940, the islands were demilitarised and some civilians were given the opportunity to evacuate to England before the German forces arrived.
+Considered not defendable by the Government of the United Kingdom in 1940, the islands were demilitarised and some civilians were given the opportunity to evacuate to England before German forces arrived.

 The island leaders and some civil servants were asked to stay in their posts to look after the civilians in their care.
 Over 41,101 civilians remained on Jersey, 24,429 on Guernsey and 470 on Sark.
 Alderney had just 18.

 Apart from undertaking a few commando raids, the islands were ignored by the British government until June 1944 when additional attacks on German shipping and radar units took place.
-To avoid starvation of civilians, The British government allowed Red Cross parcels to be sent to the islands during the winter of 1944–45.
+To avoid starvation of civilians, the British government allowed Red Cross parcels to be sent to the islands during the winter of 1944–45.
 Liberation would have to wait until the end of the war in Europe in 1945.

 Early planning

-In his role with Combined Operations, Lord Louis Mountbatten was responsible for planning commando raids, from raids involving a handful of men up to the August 1942 Dieppe Raid which involved over 10,000.
+In his role with Combined Operations, Lord Mountbatten was responsible for planning commando raids, from raids involving a handful of men up to the August 1942 Dieppe Raid which involved over 10,000.
 It was proposed in 1943, under the code name Operation Constellation, to carry out an assault on the three main islands of Jersey, Guernsey and Alderney, where 40,000 Wehrmacht troops were well dug in.
 Mountbatten commented:

 Planning for the liberation of the Channel Islands began with Operation Rankin, prepared in late 1943.
 It looked at three possibilities: